 One respondent said of an IoT solution, “It can control the production of different materials needed at different times to make the finished product.
 It can inform when to order raw materials to avoid deficiency and how much to stock.”

-IoT’s ability to monitor and optimize systems performance is where many respondents find the highest value – in fact, one in three thinks this area is crucial.
+IoT’s ability to monitor and optimize systems performance is where many respondents find the highest value and a key benefit – in fact, one in three thinks this area is crucial.
 Predictive maintenance and the ability to inform operational decision-making (both 14 percent) are also high on the list of value propositions.
 Interest is very high among automotive engineers, where nearly half indicated predictive maintenance will extend the life of vehicles, improve safety and lower ownership costs.

 Challenges and risks in adoption of IoT